Jhyrachy/Simple-Arduino-Scripts/README.md

-# rgb-led-gyro-control
+# Controlling an RGb Led using a Gyroscop

-Controlling an RGB Led using an arduino and a gyroscope
+Simple program to transform analogic axis data from a gyroscope to RGb value, used to change the color of the led